joeree/Church-Financial-Accountability/README.md

-# Church Financial Accounting
+# Church Financial Accountability
 """
-Church Financial Accounting was created to give local churches and small NPOs a resource in keeping transparent and accountable financial documents.
+The Church Financial Accountability program (CFAP) was created to give local churches and small NPOs a resource in keeping transparent and accountable financial documents.
 It was developed from the need that current finance software was either too costly and/or advanced and free software did